Trump-appointed US attorney recused from Michael Cohen investigation

 Berman was not involved in the decision to raid Cohen's office because of the recusal, two sources familiar with the matter tell ABC News

-The raid of Cohen's handled by others in the office of the U.S. Attorney for the Southern District of New York and approved by a federal judge.
+The raid of Cohen's office was handled by others in the office of the U.S. Attorney for the Southern District of New York and approved by a federal judge.

 Berman is a Trump appointee with ties to Rudy Giuliani who donated money to the 2016 Trump campaign.